 Recognized for using cutting-edge technologies to tell both fictional and news-based stories that create immersive, empathic engagement, Nonny de la Peña drew from AAA’s Collection to create a new iteration of Safely Manoeuvring Across Lin He Road (1995) by New York and Beijing based artist Lin Yilin.

 In the initial 1995 performance, Lin built a wall of bricks in the middle of a busy roadway in Guangzhou.
 As the artist moved across the road, he gradually brought the wall along—forcing cars to detour around him.
-For Passage: The Life of a Wall on Lin He Road, de la Pena recreates the environment of Guangzhou in the 1990s through an immersive virtual reality experience where participants take on Lin’s role as roadside artist.
-Using digital technology, de la Peña does not simply re-enact Lin’s performance but creates an experiential encounter that pushes boundaries: between artist as maker, audience as receiver, and art as conceptual or visceral.
+For Passage: The Life of a Wall on Lin He Road, de la Pena recreated the environment of Guangzhou in the 1990s through an immersive virtual reality experience where participants took on Lin’s role as roadside artist.
+Using digital technology, de la Peña did not simply re-enact Lin’s performance but created an experiential encounter that pushed boundaries: between artist as maker, audience as receiver, and art as conceptual or visceral.

 Asia Art Archive first presented this project in 2017 at Art Basel in Hong Kong and in India at Serendipity Arts Festival.
 The creation of this project was supported by Lavina and William Lim and is brought to New York with the support of HTC VIVE Arts.
 A related event took place on October 5, 2018 at the Asia Society’s panel on VR Technology in Arts and Museums.